Job candidates do not exist in a vacuum. They’re customers. They’re social. They interact with other potential customers.

 Respondents that give a rating of 9 or 10 are considered brand “promoters.”
 Customers that respond with a rating between 1 or 6 are considered “detractors”.
 Responses of 7 or 8 are considered “passive.”

-Identifying promoters and detractors matters more than ever in .
+Identifying promoters and detractors matters more than ever in our growing online ecosystem.
 Detractors can blast their complaints to the world - but promoters will promote you to the world.
 For free.

 To calculate NPS, subtract the percentage of “promoters” from the percentage of “detractors”.
 Net Promoter Scores range from -100 (everyone is a detractor) to +100 (everyone is a promoter).